 Ensure the Internet Service Provider is Not Experiencing Outages

-This first step may seem a little bit silly, however, it is important that we know for sure that we are receiving an internet signal from the Internet Service Provider (ISP) prior to working through any troubleshooting.
+This first step may seem a little bit silly, however, we must know for sure that we are receiving an internet signal from the Internet Service Provider (ISP) before working through any troubleshooting.

 Unfortunately, all ISPs will have a different way to check for outages, so I cannot show a step-by-step here.

-However, I would suggest utilizing a smartphone in order to check their website for any reported outages, give your ISP a call, or use their messaging service in order to ensure that there are no outages in your area.
+However, I would suggest utilizing a smartphone to check their website for any reported outages, give your ISP a call, or use their messaging service to ensure that there are no outages in your area.

 Check your Modem and your Router (or your Modem/Router)